Piotr Tworek

-Piotr Tworek (born 10 March 1975) is a Polish football manager who most recently managed Ekstraklasa club Śląsk Wrocław.
+Piotr Tworek (born 10 March 1975) is a Polish professional football manager who was most recently in charge of Kotwica Kołobrzeg.

 Managerial career

-He took over as Warta's manager in June 2019 with the stated mission of avoiding the club's relegation from I Liga (the second tier of Polish football).
-To the surprise of many pundits, with Tworek in charge, Warta Poznań returned to the Polish Ekstraklasa (the top tier of the Polish football league system) in 2020, after being absent for 25 years.
+He took over as Warta Poznań's manager in June 2019 with the stated mission of avoiding the club's relegation from I liga, the second tier of Polish football.
+To the surprise of many pundits, with Tworek in charge, Warta returned to the Ekstraklasa in 2020, after being absent for 25 years.
+In their first season back in the top tier, Tworek led Warta to a fifth-place finish, the club's best result since 1947.

 However, Warta's next campaign in Ekstraklasa saw them struggling from the beginning, as they only managed one win and eight points in thirteen games.
 Due to this poor start, Tworek was dismissed on 2 November 2021.

 On 9 March 2022, he was announced as the new manager of another Ekstraklasa side Śląsk Wrocław.
-With Tworek in charge, Śląsk managed only one win and six draws in ten league games.
+With Tworek in charge, Śląsk managed one win and six draws in ten league games.
 Despite avoiding relegation, he was relieved of his duties on 25 May 2022.

+On 13 January 2025, Tworek returned for a second stint as manager of I liga club Kotwica Kołobrzeg, taking over after Ryszard Tarasiewicz's departure.
+On 26 May 2025, Kotwica were relegated after a 1–2 loss to Bruk-Bet Termalica Nieciecza and Pogoń Siedlce's 2–1 win over Warta Poznań on the last matchday.
+Tworek was praised for keeping Kotwica's survival chances alive until the season's conclusion despite numerous issues within the club, including a transfer ban (lifted mid-March), needing to field a goalkeeper Kacper Krzepisz as an outfield substitute due to a shortage of players, months of unpaid wages and a lack of involvement from the club's chairman and main sponsor Adam Dzik.
+On 22 June 2025, Tworek was released from the club, along with the entire roster and coaching staff.